Vizzuality/vizzuality/content/projects/drafts/resilience-atlas.md

 ---
 title:       Resilience Atlas
-short_title: Resilisnce Atlas
+short_title: Resilience Atlas
-summary:     Mapping out resilient livelihoods
+summary:     Map the route to resilient livelihoods
 description: “Analyse variations in resilience and vulnerability around the world using interactive maps, created with Conservation International”
 fb_title:    Map out resilient livelihoods
 fb_description: "Analyse variations in resilience and vulnerability around the world using interactive maps"